6 Best Free Video Converter Software in 2026 (Any Format)

 Why pick HandBrake

 HandBrake is a popular open-source video transcoder that works across macOS, Windows, and Linux.
 It supports a variety of input formats, including MP4, MKV, MOV, AVI, and WMV, while offering output options in MP4 and MKV containers.
+If you're specifically converting AVI files, see our guide on AVI to MP4 conversion for the fastest approach.
 With device-specific presets for smartphones, tablets, and game consoles, it's versatile enough to meet diverse needs.

 The software's performance depends on your system and encoder choice.
 It supports hardware acceleration through Intel Quick Sync Video, NVIDIA NVENC, and AMD VCE, which can significantly speed up processing for larger files or batch conversions.